RatioInteractive/DevPractices/pages/windows/multiscreenguidelines.md

 ## Multiple Resolutions
 ### Designing for multiscreen
-While we need make designs that can smoothly scale across a spectrum of resolutions, Microfsoft has called out some key resolutions to set as boundaries in the design.
+While we need make designs that can smoothly scale across a spectrum of resolutions, Microsoft has called out some key resolutions to set as boundaries in the design.

 #### Resolution boundaries